 The requirement for supporting information will depend upon the sensitivity of the site and the surrounding features.
 Supporting information may include plans showing historic features that may exist on or adjacent to the application site including listed buildings and structures, historic parks and gardens, and historic battle fields.

 Where the site is in an area identified as of known or potential importance or is close to a Scheduled Ancient Monument a Statement will always be required.
-Sites of archaeological potential include all development sites of over 0.5 hectare, other areas that are the subject of major development proposals of significant infrastructure works and all development sites within 100m of a known archaeological site.

-The Heritage Statement should be prepared by a qualified professional archaeologist.
+The Heritage Statement should be prepared by a qualified professional heritage expert/archaeologist.
 In the case of barn conversions and changes of use (including demolition) of other traditional buildings, the Statement relating to the above ground structure should be prepared by a qualified professional architectural historian.
 The scope and degree of detail necessary in the written Statement will vary according to particular circumstances of each application

 (i) the special architectural or historic interest of the building;